d4tum/seaweed/README.md

 SYD|-33.57,151.10,3|2016-01-01T13:48:08Z|Cloudy|24.8|1017.8|68
 ```
 ## Testing, Documentation and Final Words
 The code was tested using Hadley Wickham's ```testthat``` R package.
-To re-execute test cases, download the source and refer to the instructions here - http://r-pkgs.had.co.nz/tests.html
+To re-execute test cases, clone or download the repo  and refer to the instructions here - http://r-pkgs.had.co.nz/tests.html
-Documentation for package functions are available through the Help tab of RStudio and in the source itself.
+Documentation for package functions are available through the Help tab of RStudio and within the source itself.

 海藻はおいしいです
+## License
+© Matthew Browne, 2016.
+Licensed under an Apache-2 license.